mozilla/policy-templates/README.md

 ### OverrideFirstRunPage
 Override the first run page.
 If the value is an empty string (""), the first run page is not displayed.

+Starting with Firefox 83, Firefox ESR 78.5, you can also specify multiple URLS separated by a vertical bar (|).

 **Compatibility:** Firefox 60, Firefox ESR 60\
 **CCK2 Equivalent:** `welcomePage`,`noWelcomePage`\
 **Preferences Affected:** `startup.homepage_welcome_url`